 - Home ownership is a big decision.
 It’s important to do your homework and take your time when deciding on a mortgage.

 - Shop around for the mortgage that best meets your needs and make sure you understand the terms of the mortgage contract.

 Buying a home is an important financial commitment.
 Home ownership may be the biggest investment you’ll ever make, so it’s important to do your homework and take your time.
-There’s a lot to think about when choosing a mortgage including the size of the mortgage, the down payment you’ll make, amortization period (the amount of time you’ll take to pay off your mortgage), the term of the mortgage and whether you’re most comfortable with a fixed rate of interest or a variable rate of interest.
-Banks have committed to providing consumers with the information they need to make the decision and to answer their questions throughout the term of the mortgage.
+There’s a lot to think about when choosing a mortgage including the size of the mortgage, the down payment you’ll make, amortization period (the amount of time you’ll take to pay off your mortgage), the term of the mortgage and whether you’re most comfortable with a fixed or variable rate of interest.
+Banks provide consumers with the information they need to make these decisions and answer their questions throughout the term of the mortgage.

 When shopping for a mortgage, keep your goals and needs in mind.
 There are different types of mortgages available and many interest rate options.

 Types of Mortgages